 So armed with the picture magnet, we stop and show various Albanians (who are ever so helpful) and point us in the right direction.
 Quite a few knew English too – yay!

-Everywhere we go we seem to encounter smog, and smoke.
-And Mercedes Benz, car washes, tyre sellers, fields of car wreckers, and petrol stations.
+Everywhere we go we seem to encounter smog and smoke.
+And Mercedes Benz, car washes, tire sellers, fields of car wreckers, and petrol stations.

 So finally we head up, up, up the hills to Kruje.

-So we leave there with the I’m of spending the night at Berat.
+So we leave there with the I’m off spending the night at Berat.

 But the GPS has other ideas.
 It takes us on a back road to somewhere behind Fier.
 The road starts to decline rapidly as we head into the hills.

-Fortunately we find a 24 hour hotel on what USED to be a main road, and is now a back road – thanks GPS for this good mistake.
+Fortunately, we find a 24-hour hotel on what USED to be the main road and is now a back road – thanks to GPS for this good mistake.

-I have no idea what kind of hotel it was, but the owner was really nice and went and presented Explorason with the hugest pomegranate fro dinner and broke it up, and then went and bought me a bottle of red wine, and gave us a litre of milk – all at n extra charge.
+I have no idea what kind of hotel it was, but the owner was really nice and went and presented Explorason with the hugest pomegranate for dinner and broke it up, and then went and bought me a bottle of red wine, and gave us a liter of milk – all at n extra charge.
 We had supplies for dinner and breakfast, so this was great.
-It was a clean and relatively quiet colourful hotel with a balcony.
+It was a clean and relatively quiet colorful hotel with a balcony.

 So in the morning we head off looking for Berat once more.

 As we head through Fier I am doing 10 Kmph and a policeman waves his paddle pop sign at me and pulls me over.
 I am told it is illegal to drive without the headlights on (even though no other cars have headlights on), and he quizzes me how long I have been in Albania, and when we will leave.
 I am a bit shaken as I already got ‘told off’ for going 60 Kmph the other day on a country road and was warned in Montenegro where no speed limit was indicated.